 - 1 star:0

-The statue are in frozen motion, playing African drums and blowing horns.
-The a beautiful peacocks walking around.
+The statues are frozen in motion, playing African drums and blowing horns.
+There are beautiful peacocks walking around.

 There is a lovely bookshop and you can just sit in the shade of the trees, whilst the water flows.

-The contribution made by the First president of Ghana is considerable and an be seen, within, around and outside the museum.
+The contribution made by the First president of Ghana to the country, is considerable and can be seen, within, around and outside the museum.

 It was an unspeakable honour to visit there.